NSAA - SUPPORTING THE CHILDRENS HOSPICE SOUTH WEST

-A Brief History and Mission Statement.
+A Brief History and Mission Statement

 North Somerset Athletics Academy was founded in February 2005 to cater for the elite Athletes across the County.
 The initial Academy was created from Primary School Athletes who were identified through Athletics Festivals, Clubs and visits to Schools.
 During September 2006 the Secondary School Academy was added.
 Since it's conception, the Academy has gone from strength to strength, and is now a benchmark in North Somerset for quality Athletes to be trained and conditioned in a variety of Events.
-NSAA boasts more than 240 Athletes from Years 5-10, and 20 Coaches, amongst them current and former International Athletes, from Level 3 downwards.
+NSAA boasts more than 210 Athletes from Years 5-10, and 10-12 Coaches/Ambassadors, amongst them current and former International Athletes, from Level 3 downwards.
 Competitions are plentiful, and Athletes are encouraged to compete within their comfort zones across the South of England and Wales, it is anticipated that during 2008 we will officially attend 20+ events.
 NSAA houses County, Regional and National Champions in disciplines including Track & Field, Sportshall Athletics, Cross-Country and even Orienteering!
 Because of our approach to conditioning, we are also entrusted in conditioning Athletes from other Sports.
-Once again we can point towards exceptional achievements in Swimming, Judo, Karate, Rugby, Football and Hockey...
-The mission was, and is, to educate the talented Sportsmen and women in the correct techniques and training methods available across the full range of Athletic events.
+Once again we can point towards exceptional achievements in Swimming, Judo, Karate, Tae-kwon-do, Rugby, Football and Hockey...
+The mission was, and is, to educate the talented Sportsmen and women in the most up-to-date techniques and training methods available across the full range of Athletic events.
 The belief is that by creating a professional and positive environment, North Somerset will finally punch its weight at County and Regional Championships...and beyond.
 Conditioning will be a major feature of these Academies, as we wish to instill a discipline and structure into each Athlete's life.
 It is believed that once an Athlete has experienced this 'new' approach to our fantastic sport, they will seek out the Weekly Clubs that are run in the County with our enthusiastic and knowledgeable Coaches to increase the speed of their development, and to ensure the commencement of a healthy active life...Eventually, maybe an Athletics Facility could be within our grasp! - Chris Millard (NSAA Head Technical Coach - 22/02/07)

 The athletes keeping to the rule of 'enjoy yourself'.